twilson63/AO-Multisig/README.md

 # AO Multisig

-A AO Program that allows for multiple parties to deposit tokens into a process in which the group and propose and approve transfers of those tokens.
+A AO Program that allows for multiple parties to deposit tokens into a process in which the group can propose and approve transfers of those tokens.

 ## Handlers